 Codependency: Meaning, Examples & Symptoms

 Codependency: Meaning, Examples & Symptoms.
-Do find yourself making lots of sacrifices for your partner’s happiness, but not getting much in return?
+Do you find yourself making many sacrifices for your partner’s happiness but not getting much in return?
 If that kind of one-sided pattern sounds like yours, you don’t have to feel trapped.
-For many of us, codependency isn’t easy to understand; we may keep asking “Why doesn’t she just leave him?” and find it hard to accept the answers we get.
+For many of us, codependency isn’t easy to understand; we may keep asking, “Why doesn’t she just leave him?” and find it difficult to accept the answers we get.
 Codependents usually don’t share their partners’ addiction, but their lives tend to be taken over with the burden of caring for and protecting the spouse or partner.
-In recent years, people have started claiming that all kinds of conditions—anorexia, overeating, gambling, fear of intimacy, etc.—can result in codependency.
-Many experts think all of this has gone too far; still, almost everyone agrees that significant others of alcoholics and drug addicts face unique difficulties and should look for support and advice at facilities, like Overland IOP.
-If you need FREE help please contact the National Helpline about mental and/or substance use disorders, prevention, treatment, and recovery in English and Spanish.
+Recently, people have started claiming that all kinds of conditions—anorexia, overeating, gambling, fear of intimacy, etc.—can result in codependency.
+Many experts think all of this has gone too far; still, almost everyone agrees that significant others of alcoholics and drug addicts face unique difficulties and should look for support and advice at facilities like Overland IOP.
+If you need FREE help, please contact the National Helpline about mental and substance use disorders, prevention, treatment, and recovery in English and Spanish.

 Codependency: Meaning